Chart Color Schemes

 Cultural Diversity

-Cooloongup, as per the census data from June 2016, exhibited higher than average cultural diversity with 9.7% of its residents speaking a language other than English at home and 31.8% being born overseas.
-Christianity was identified as the predominant religion in Cooloongup, accounting for 41.0% of the population.
-Notably, the 'Other' religious category comprised 0.9% of Cooloongup's population, slightly higher than the 0.7% recorded across Greater Perth.
+Cooloongup had a higher than average cultural diversity, with 9.7% of its population speaking a language other than English at home and 31.8% born overseas by 2016 Census data.
+Christianity was the predominant religion in Cooloongup, making up 41.0%.
+Notably, the 'Other' religious category comprised 0.9%, slightly higher than the Greater Perth average of 0.7%.

 Frequently Asked Questions - Diversity